Florida city permit guide

 Miami Beach Restaurant Permits and BTR Checklist

-Miami Beach restaurants can need a state DBPR food-service license, Florida tax registration, Miami-Dade County receipt, and a Miami Beach business license package that includes Certificate of Use, Annual Fire Fee, and Business Tax Receipt.
+A Miami Beach restaurant may need a state DBPR food-service license, Florida tax registration, Miami-Dade County receipt, and a Miami Beach business license package that includes Certificate of Use, Annual Fire Fee, and Business Tax Receipt.

 Last reviewed May 2026.
 This guide is informational and is not legal advice.